Mitchell Ryan

-Mitchell Ryan (January 11, 1934 – March 4, 2022) was an American film, television, and stage actor, who in his six decades of television is known for playing Burke Devlin in the 1960s gothic soap opera Dark Shadows, and later for his co-starring role as Thomas Gibson's father Edward Montgomery on Dharma & Greg.
+Mitchell Ryan (January 11, 1934 – March 4, 2022) was an American actor and comedian.
+With six decades of television credits, he is best known for playing Burke Devlin in the 1960s gothic soap opera Dark Shadows, and later for his co-starring role as Greg Montgomery (Thomas Gibson)'s father Edward Montgomery on Dharma & Greg.
 He also played the villainous General Peter McAllister in the 1987 buddy cop action film Lethal Weapon.

 Early life

-Ryan was born in Cincinnati, Ohio, and raised in Louisville, Kentucky.
+Mitchell Ryan was born on January 11, 1934, in Cincinnati, Ohio, and raised in Louisville, Kentucky.
 His father was a salesman and his mother was a writer.
 He served in the United States Navy during the Korean War.

 Career

 A life member of the Actors Studio, Ryan's Broadway theatre credits include Wait Until Dark, Medea, and The Price.
 His off-Broadway credits include Antony and Cleopatra (1963) and The Price (1979).

-Ryan was an original cast member on the cult TV soap opera Dark Shadows, playing Burke Devlin until he was fired from the show in June 1967 due to his alcoholism, and replaced by Anthony George.
+Ryan was an original cast member of the cult TV soap opera Dark Shadows, playing Burke Devlin until he was dismissed from the show in June 1967 due to his alcoholism, and replaced by Anthony George.

 In 1970, Ryan was in one episode of The High Chaparral as a character named Jelks, who was on the run from the law.

 He appeared in an episode of Cannon, "Fool's Gold" in 1971, and in ABC's The Streets of San Francisco episode "The Unicorn".
 He portrayed the title character, Chase Reddick, on the crime drama Chase (1973–74).

 In 1975, Ryan played in Barnaby Jones, in the episode titled "Counterfall".
 He portrayed the leading character, Dan Walling, on Executive Suite (1976–77) and played Blake Simmons in the drama Julie Farr, M.D.
-(1978–79).
+(1978–79) which paired him with lead actress Susan Sullivan, whom he reunited with to star together again in Dharma & Greg.

 Ryan portrayed Cooper Hawkins on the Western series The Chisholms (1980), Sam Garrett on King's Crossing (1982) Brennan Flannery on High Performance (1983), Edward Wyler on Hot Pursuit (1984), and Porter Tremont on 2000 Malibu Road (1992).